intel/ScalableVectorSearch/docs/cpp/internal/lib/saveload.rst

    :end-before: [context-free]

 There are several things to note.
-First, each class is expected to supply version (in the form of an ``svs::lib::Version``) information along with its serialization form.
+First, each class is expected to supply a named schema and version (in the form of an ``svs::lib::Version``) information along with its serialization form.
-The version is supplied upon reloading.
 This enables classes to evolve while maintaining backwards compatibility with previously saved versions.
+Furthermore, the combination of schema and version enables reasoning about reloaded ``toml::table`` files, providing mechanisms like auto-loading and object detection.

 ..
 NOTE::
-   It is expected that object saving will **not** make backwards incompatible changes to their saved format without incrementing the major version of the library!
+   Once SVS matures, it is expected that object saving will **not** make backwards incompatible changes to their saved format without incrementing the major version of the library!

    Making a breaking change to a class' saved format will also break all classes that transitively use this class.